twilio/twilio-video-app-android/README.md

 ### Building the Community Flavor

-The community flavor of the application is meant for developers who would like to work with the Android SDK in the context of a full-fledged application without needing to bother with implementing authentication and managing a token server. **This variant uses a hard coded access tokens locally within the application.
+The community flavor of the application is meant for developers who would like to work with the Video Android SDK in the context of a full-fledged application.
+**This variant uses a hard coded access tokens locally within the application.
 This practice is intended for local development and is not encouraged for your applications.
 Please follow the
 [User Identity and Access Tokens guide](https://www.twilio.com/docs/api/video/identity) for proper